PseudoBob-Delightus/fanfic/stories/exploding-story/chapter-010_chapter-15.md

 "Yes."
 Twilight took a deep breath.
 "Let's end this."

 In a flash of purple, her eyes lit up and she was lifted into the air in a sharp glow.
 The same happened to Pinkie Pie, Applejack, Rainbow Dash, Fluttershy, and Rarity, in order of narrative importance.
 They didn't possess the elemental trinkets - they didn't need them.
 Rather, the symbols materialized on their barrels, and emanated energies that resonated and harmonized with each other until they were of unstoppable magnitude.
-A great beam of chromatic light shot out of them and arced upwards before bending, curving, plunging towards the abominable title whence this chaos erupted.
+A great beam of chromatic light shot out of them and arced upwards before bending, curving, *plunging* towards the abominable title whence this chaos erupted.

-It bounced off and zapped an innocent bystander, who emitted a deafening scream, "Yeowch!" before prompty dying.
+For a moment the title warped on impact, as if was about to shatter.
+But then the beam of light bounced off and zapped an innocent bystander, who emitted a deafening scream, "Yeowch!" before prompty dying.

+"Well," Twilight said, "... horseapples."